 Value Engineering and Benchmarking

-Stephanie Parker, president of South Florida Condo-HOA at FirstService Residential, explained how value engineering works, “Our team partners with the associations we manage to do a full, line-by-line review of their financials, vendor contracts, utilities and operations with the goal of identifying opportunities for value, including potentially better pricing and service from their suppliers.”
+Stephanie Parker, president of South Florida Condo-HOA at FirstService Residential explained how value engineering works, “Our team partners with the associations we manage to do a full, line-by-line review of their financials, vendor contracts, utilities and operations with the goal of identifying opportunities for value, including potentially better pricing and service from their suppliers.”

 “It’s amazing how an association can get used to just paying for something.
 Sometimes, a simple phone call to a vendor can lead to a better deal.
-Or a conversation with other communities can result in a better way to approach a budget line item,” explains Dante Chiabra, regional director at FirstService Residential.
+Or a conversation with other communities can result in a better way to approach a budget line item,” explains Dante Chiabra, vice president at FirstService Residential.
 “Every contract should be evaluated every year, to make sure you’re getting the most for your money and not paying any more than you need to.
 Your property management company should facilitate vendor discussions and contract reviews.”

 All of these things can help your association cut costs and potentially avoid, or at least minimize, a significant or surprise increase in your dues.
 “I tell associations that it’s better to raise fees, if they need to, by 1% each year,” says Chiabra.
 “It’s a small enough amount to be absorbed into the homeowners’ budgets, and it’s much better than a larger increase later on.
 Little by little is better.”